cjus/hydra-aws-docker-article/README2.md

 <img src="./hydra-alb-test_us-east-1_elb_amazonaws_com_v1_hello_test.png" alt="networks" width="700px" />

 Refreshing the browser page would display different service IDs as the traffic is load balanced to our five hello services.
+It's worth pointing out the Amazon ALB is load balancing to one of our three HydraRouters which in-turn are load balancing to available hello services.

 ## The Pièce De Résistance

-As one of the part-one readers pointed out, and I'm paraphrasing here: *"It's not a microservices party until services are speaking with one another"* While that's a matter of opinion - it tends to be somewhat true in real world parties.
+As one of our [part-one](https://community.risingstack.com/deploying-node-js-microservices-to-aws-using-docker/) readers pointed out, and I'm paraphrasing here: *"It's not a microservices party until services are speaking with one another"* While that's a matter of opinion - it tends to be somewhat true in real world parties.
 The callout is an important one and the subject of our next and last example.

 In an earlier RisingStack post we looked at a [silly little microservices game](https://community.risingstack.com/building-a-microservices-example-game-with-distributed-messaging/) called Hot Potato.
 In that post, we looked at inter-service messaging using Hydra.
 Each microservice instance acted as a single player and communicated with other instances to pass a virtual hot potato (aka JSON object) to other services.
 In the end, the player left holding the hot potato was declared the loser.
-Yes, it's slightly different from the classic children's games - adapted for services if you will.
+Yes, it's slightly different from the classic children's games - tailored for services if you will.

 We'll grab the code from the [earlier repo](https://github.com/cjus/hydra-hpp) and update it for use with Docker Swarm.
 You can view the resulting code [here](https://github.com/cjus/hpp-service).

 Our new hot potato service has a single endpoint `/v1/hpp/startgame` which will cause the service which receives that request to start a new game.
-Internally, the hpp-service instances will use hydra messaging (built on redis pubsub) to send non-http messages to one another.
+Internally, the hpp-service instances will use hydra messaging (built on redis Pub/Sub) to send non-http messages to one another.

 ### Configuring our player service